-The best satire of media and politics that you've probably never watched: A Face in the Crowd
+The best satire of media and politics that you've probably never watched

 If you’ve not watched it yet, do so soon.

 It’s brilliant – and especially watch out for Walter Matthau’s role, which he places to perfection.
-Whoever organised the scene which had 380 dogs apparently running free also deserves organisational acclaim.
+Whoever organised the scene which, in pre-CGI days, had 380 dogs apparently running free also deserves organisational acclaim.

 One tip if you get the film on DVD: don’t read the blurb on the back.
 It summarises the whole story, including detailing the key plot twist.
 Best leave reading it until after you’ve watched the film for the first time.
 It’s still enjoyable after you know the plot, but first time round there’s extra tension to savour thanks to your ignorance.